How to Expand Your Restaurant Business

 Create a marketing plan that'll drive repeat business with this customizable marketing playbook template and interactive calendar.

 It's important that you fill your new location with people you trust.
-Hire staff and general managers who will help create the best culture for employees and guests.
+Hire staff and general managers who will help create the best customer experience for both employees and guests.
 Don't know what to look for when interviewing?
 Download our staffing guide.

 Invite friends and family, staff and owners of neighboring restaurants, local food writers and reviewers, and influencers to check out your new venture and give live feedback.
 Learn how to host a great grand opening here.

-Use a restaurant loyalty program built into the payment process to increase signups by 10x and create a loyal customer base you can email with promotions, gift cards, and more.
-Plus, offer online ordering software, as more and more guests are expecting to be able to order online.
+Use a restaurant loyalty program built into the payment process to increase customer loyalty and create a base you can message via email marketing with promotions, gift cards, and more.

 Restaurant Opening Calculator